Part-Time

 Dundrum

-Posted 2 weeks ago
+Posted 1 month ago

-Job description: Emergency & Critical Care Veterinary Nurse RVN
+Job description: Emergency & Critical Care Veterinary Nurse

 Location: Village Vets Dundrum

-Village Vets, we take pride in our dedication to delivering the highest standards of animal care.
+We are thrilled to announce that we have an overnight service in our clinic in Dundrum.
+At Village Vets, we take pride in our dedication to delivering the highest standards of animal care.
 As an ECC nurse you will continue to provide the highest standards throughout the night and during weekends to Village Vets existing clients and new clients.
-You will be instrumental in the launch and success of Village Vets 24hr hospital through the provision of care, fostering excellent relationships with colleagues, and delivering outstanding customer service.
+You will be instrumental in the success of Village Vets 24hr hospital through the provision of care, fostering excellent relationships with colleagues, and delivering outstanding customer service.

 As a valued ECC RVN, you’ll play a key role in upholding the standards and values of Village Vets and the Veterinary Council of Ireland, ensuring unparalleled care for our patients, fostering excellent relationships with colleagues, and delivering outstanding customer service.
 This is an exciting opportunity to be a part of our brand new Out of Hours emergency care service, allowing us to provide 24/7 care to our patients.